 Date of issue:

-„Desires are one thing, but possibilities are something else" was a sentence often heard from older members of our families who have gone through the horrors of the Second World War.
-Time of poverty, inability and helplessness has left its trace on their belief system and attitude towards life as well as on the third chakra, as in individuals, so in the entire generation.
+„Desires are one thing, but possibilities are something else" was a sentence often heard from older members of our families who have gone through the horrors of the WWII.
+Poverty, inability and helplessness have imprinted themselves on belief system and attitude towards life as well as on the third chakra, as in individuals, so in the entire generation.

 The third chakra is precisely the portal through which we enter on the mental level of the energy field.
 It is a place where beliefs, a way of thinking, criticism toward oneself or others are formed.
 These beliefs are based on feelings, especially those of the second chakra: how do we feel about ourselves.

 Unfortunately, the negative and limiting beliefs engrave faster and deeper upon one’s psyche than the positive, and for most of us, the negative voices take the biggest part of mind.